 Right or Wrong

-It’s not right or wrong as far as the decision to impose tariffs, there are valid reasons for both.
-Despite the fact that I may fall one one side of that reasoning or another; it’s not ‘right or wrong’ it is just my perspective.
-What is wrong however is that the real reason behind the tariffs and what is happening is being obscured.
-We tend to use partial truths to validate or confirm our biases, we do see things often in ‘right vs wrong’ and the media and politicians know this and use it to server their own agendas.
+It’s not right or wrong as far as the decision to impose tariffs.
+There are valid reasons for both.
+What is wrong, however, is that the real reason behind the tariffs and what is happening feels obscured.
+We tend to use partial truths to validate or confirm our biases.
+We see things often in ‘right versus wrong,’ and the media and politicians know this and use it to serve their own agendas.

-Technically China could see an impact due to the tariffs, maybe a small amount of businesses will go elsewhere, or come back to America, maybe a small amount of businesses will innovate… But *all* of the story should be told to the people, not simply “bring business home to America” or “we don’t need China”.
-We need tweets to also say “we will earn billions with these new tariffs” and “you may see an increase in prices in your products, ultimately you the people are helping us pay these tariffs until American businesses can do it cheaper”.
+Technically, China could see an impact due to the tariffs.
+Maybe a small number of businesses will go elsewhere or come back to the US.
+Maybe a small number of businesses will innovate.
+But *all* of the story should be told to the people, not simply “bring business home to the US” or “we don’t need China.”
+We need tweets to also say, “we will earn billions with these new tariffs” and “you may see an increase in prices in your products” and “you the people are helping us pay these tariffs until US businesses can do better”.

-Guess that’s too much for any politician to say… We the people are partly to blame, we get frustrated at the mention of something that is contrary to our beliefs, and will quickly “boooo” them off the stage, we can’t tolerate that often up to half of the population disagree with us on just about every subject and can’t see the partial truths or positive aspects of what they believe.
+I guess that’s too much for any politician to say.
+We, the people, are partly to blame.
+We get frustrated at the mention of something that is contrary to our beliefs and will quickly “boooo” them off the stage.
+We can’t tolerate that often, up to half of the population disagree with us on just about every subject and can’t see the partial truths or positive aspects of what they believe.